 Operating in the finance and mortgage broking industries mean that security is a must if you are going to create a website.
 If you are operating a website without proper security policies or without redundancies in place then you can expect that sooner or later your website will be exploited.
 From a business point of view, any website vulnerability can in turn have a negative impact on your credibility and could potentially spread viruses to your users.

+To make our proprietary CMS, we took the most popular platform in the world – WordPress – and made it even more powerful by enhancing it’s features using automation and cloud computing to deliver more value to our customers while they pay less.
 We did this by integrating the WordPress system with industry leading technologies such as Amazon Web Services and Google Cloud Platform so that any website built with our platform is optimised for business use – specifically, it is safer, more secure and completely customisable to your unique needs.
+It is also the ideal solution when it comes to SEO for mortgage brokers as we use Google Lighthouse and other SEO finance tools to ensure the website performs well when it comes to speed and robustness.

-If it’s not obvious by now, you can see that our team place a lot of focus on digital strategies.
-One important aspect of this is search engine optimisation (SEO) for mortgage brokers.
-We do this because we believe that SEO is the most cost-effective form of marketing in the mortgage broker industry, as once you get your website ranking for certain keywords you can endlessly reap the benefits of that search engine ranking for as long as you can maintain your position.
+At MBW we believe that SEO for mortgage brokers is the most cost-effective form of mortgage broker marketing in the industry, as once you get your website ranking for certain keywords you can endlessly reap the benefits of that search engine ranking for as long as you can maintain your position.

-First, it’s important to understand that Google’s goal when it comes to SEO is to help people who use their search to find what they are looking for as quickly as possible.
+First, it’s important to understand that Google’s goal when it comes to SEO is to help people who use their search engine to find what they are looking for as quickly as possible.
 This is a very abstract goal, but to apply it literally means that Google will never promote a website they don’t believe to be valuable to their users – in other words if you focus on creating value for consumers then you can be assured that your intentions and Google’s align which will more likely than not improve your ranking.

 The fact is, while there are many variables that Google use to determine ranking, there are effectively two main guiding principles that can be used as overarching rules: